cwfparsonson/soa_driving/pso/docs/Tutorial.rst

 next-generation optical circuit switched data centre networks, the `speed` with which you can switch light signals is extremely important.
-It turns out that SOAs are excellent for switching light quickly, with theoretical switching speeds limited only by their ~100 picosecond (10^-12) second excitation times.
-However, due to instability issues, this switching speed is in practice much slower (on the nanosecond (10^-9) scale), which is too slow for many desirable applications.
+It turns out that SOAs are excellent for switching light quickly, with theoretical switching speeds limited only by their ~100 pico- (10^-12) second excitation times.
+However, due to instability issues, this switching speed is in practice much slower (on the nano- (10^-9) second scale), which is too slow for many desirable applications.

 To help fix instability issues and improve SOA switching times, researchers need to `optimise` their SOA.
 Optimisation can come in two forms; optimising the physical